HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Unfortunately, the FR algorithm has an evident drawback.
 Let us consider a cycle graph example.
 When the number of vertices is 10, it well visualizes the graph in 0.2 seconds.
 There is no problem.
-When the number of vertices is 20, it starts to visualize the graph with a tangled structure in 0.2 seconds.
+When the number of vertices is 20, it starts visualizing the graph with a tangled structure in 0.2 seconds.
 And, When the number of vertices is 500, although it takes as long as 11.5 seconds and the graph is just a simple cycle, the visualization result is too messy, too tangled, and too twisted.

 This is exactly what we want to address in this study.